Lloviu virus: Species inclusion criteria

 A virus that fulfills the criteria for being a member of the genus "Cuevavirus" is a member of the species "Lloviu cuevavirus" if it has the properties of "cuevaviruses" (because there is currently only "cuevavirus" species) and if its genome differs from that of Lloviu virus (variant Bat86) by <30% at the nucleotide level.

 Lloviu virus (/ˈjɒvjuː/ YOV-yoo; LLOV) is a virus distantly related to the well-known pathogens Ebola virus and Marburg virus.

-According to the rules for taxon naming established by the International Committee on Taxonomy of Viruses (ICTV), the name Lloviu virus is always to be capitalized (because "Lloviu" is a proper noun), but is never italicized, and may be abbreviated (with LLOV being the official abbreviation).

 History

 LLOV was discovered in 2011 in Schreibers's long-fingered bats (species Miniopterus schreibersii) that were found dead in Cueva del Lloviu in 2002, Asturias, Spain, as well as in caves in Spanish Cantabria and in caves in France and Portugal.
 It has not yet been proven that the virus is the etiological agent of a novel bat disease, but healthy Schreibers' long-fingered bats were not found to contain traces of the viruses, thereby at least suggesting that the virus may be pathogenic for certain bats.
 Necropsies of dead bats did not reveal macroscopic pathology, but microscopic examination suggested viral pneumonia.
 No information is available about whether or not LLOV infects humans.
-However, Cueva del Lloviu is frequented by tourists and no human infections or disease has yet been observed, suggesting that it is possible that LLOV might be the second filovirus that is not pathogenic for humans (the first one being Reston virus (RESTV)).

 Seroreactivity of additional Schreibers's long-fingered bats were reported from North Spain from 2015, suggesting the circulation of the virus among those bat colonies.
 However PCR positive animals were not found.

 Additional Schreibers's long-fingered bat die-off events were reported from Hungary in 2013, 2016 and 2017.
 The presence of LLOV was confirmed in bat carcasses from 2016, presenting hemorrhagic symptoms.
 Updated genome data was obtained from the Hungarian samples in 2020, using the Nanopore sequencing technique.
 The infectious virus was isolated from Schreibers's long-fingered bat in Hungary, making it only the third filovirus along with Marburg and Ravn viruses ever isolated from bats.